Algebra, Making Math Accessible, Math Tools, Number Sense, Strategy Development

 counting, K-2, Making Math Accessible, Math Tools, Strategy Development, Teacher Content

-A few years ago, I was in need of a resource that would help students build fluency beyond 20 so I created some Base Ten Cards.
-I’ve referred to the cards in presentations but I haven’t shared them in this space…until now.
-Below you’ll find a...
+Download the Resource A few years ago, I was in need of a resource that would help students build fluency beyond 20 so I created some Base Ten Cards.
+I’ve referred to the cards in presentations but I haven’t shared them in this...

 It’s our fault.
 We have no one to blame but ourselves.
 We unknowing pigeonhole student thinking with the manipulatives we use.
 Take fraction tiles for example.
 Much to my disappointment, they come with labels and it kills me.
 Manipulatives that come pre-labelled...

-These Geometric Subitizing Cards have been in beta the past two years.
+Download the Resource These Geometric Subitizing Cards have been in beta the past two years.
 I asked our buddy Joe Schwartz to take them for a test drive last spring and he reported back.
 Joe’s all in.
 How do they work?
-Let’s play… Last week I took them for another spin...
+Let’s...

 Last month I posted The Progression of Multiplication hoping that a couple of friends and parents would find it helpful.
 Well, here’s my stab at the progression of division.
 I understand that there’s lots of ways to model division and this is only ONE of...